Chebyshev polynomials in the complex plane and on the real line: Chebyshev polynomials in the complex plane

 From \eqref{eq:green_integral_zero_counting_outside} we gather that $\nu(T_n^{\sfE})(A)\rightarrow 0$ as $n\rightarrow \infty$. \end{proof}

 If \eqref{eq:interior_zero_condition} holds then any limit point measure of $\nu(T_n^{\sfE})$ must be supported on the boundary of the unbounded complement $\Omega_{\sfE}$.
 The equilibrium measure $\mu_{\sfE}$ has this very property and so this is what we expect based on Theorem \ref{thm:blatt-saff-simkani-zeros-inside}.
-To conclude the proof we need a certain minimality condition which is a consequence of the strong asymptotics of Chebyshev polynomials outside of the convex hull of $\sfE$.
+To conclude the proof we need a certain minimality condition which is a consequence of the Szeg\H{o} inequality and weak asymptotics of Chebyshev polynomials outside of the convex hull of $\sfE$.

 \begin{theorem} Let $\sfE$ be a compact set with positive capacity.
 Uniformly on compact subsets of $\overline{\C}\setminus \operatorname{cvh}(\sfE)$ it holds that